aaorsi/get_emlines/README.md

  DEBUG - get_2dfunc(): Done constructing 2D grid function
  DEBUG - get_lumlines(): Running lines with g0=-1.300000
  INFO - get_emlines(): Luminosities computed OK

-# The WARNING occurs because the code was executed from the folder containing get_emlines().
-# This is harmless.

 ```